Skip to main contentSkip to search barSkip to navigationSkip to footer

 Primed for competitions and concerts

-Over two years, students will be given the opportunity to prepare for a career in chamber music in a goal-oriented, intensive manner, under the leadership of exceptional artists and lecturers.
+Over two years, students will be given the opportunity to prepare for an artistic and chamber music career in a goal-oriented, intensive manner, under the leadership of exceptional artists and lecturers.
 Besides preparing for concerts and competitions, the focus of this graduate programme is on continuous ensemble work.

 Given the high degree of specialisation required, as a rule the FHNW Master of Arts in Specialised Music Performance follows on from an MA in Music Pedagogy or an MA in Music Performance.
 The core competencies acquired prior to this programme are here pursued to a level that matches the highest international standards; those skills are consolidated in the specific disciplines listed below so that exceptional standards may be achieved on the national and international concert stage and at competitions.

-The FHNW Master of Arts in Specialised Music Performance with a Chamber Music Major is aimed at ensembles (with at least three performers) who already share a musical biography and have a clear professional focus as an Ensemble.
+The FHNW Master of Arts in Specialized Music Performance with a Chamber Music Major is aimed at chamber music ensembles (with at least three performers) who already share a musical biography and have a clear professional focus as an Ensemble.

 Structure